jonas-wanninger/digitalgarden/src/site/notes/000 Zettelkasten/Choosing an instance type for a Kubernetes cluster.md

 ---

-# Tool - Choosing an instance type for a Kubernetes cluster
+# Tool - Choosing an Instance Type for a Kubernetes Cluster

 Research on the trade-offs when choosing an instance type for a Kubernetes cluster